 You know, Rand Paul had the idea of association plans that he was pushing back at the very first of the year, and we should have gone with that.

-And then um what we did is we introduced a bill called Hold Harmless that would allowed insurance companies to write policies that weren't restricted to the mandates of Obamacare so that they could craft new policies so that they could sell those to drive down the cost of insurance, and then the Affordable Care Act would die on its own demise.
+And then what we did is we introduced a bill called Hold Harmless that would allow insurance companies to write policies that weren't restricted to the mandates of Obamacare so that they could craft new policies so that they could sell those to drive down the cost of insurance, and then the Affordable Care Act would die on its own demise.

-Uh, and so we've got an initiative to get that passed through.
+And so we've got an initiative to get that passed through.

-Um that's a way to dismantle the Affordable Care Act.
+And that's a way to dismantle the Affordable Care Act.

 I think it's the right way to go.